Updated

 2.1.
 No knowledge

-Recall that a defendant is only guilty of this statute if:
+Recall that you are only guilty of this statute if:

-- he/she drove on a suspended license, and
+- you drove on a suspended license, and

-- he/she knew that his/her license was suspended/revoked.
+- you knew that your license was suspended/revoked.

-This means it is a legal defense for an accused to say that he/she did not have this knowledge.
+This means it is a legal defense for you to say that you did not have this knowledge.

 Example: The California DMV suspends Tina’s driver’s license for accumulating too many points and becoming a negligent operator.
 The notice of suspension is mailed to an old address and she never becomes aware of it.
 Officers from the local law enforcement agency pull her over for a broken taillight and discover that she is driving on a suspended license.
 Tina is not liable